Quick Facts: Earning an Ed.D. in Kentucky

 University of Louisville

-The College of Education & Human Development (CEHD) has a section on Financial Aid & Scholarships, with info on scholarships, fellowships, and graduate assistantships.
+The College of Education & Human Development (CEHD) has a section on Scholarships & Funding.
 You may also wish to skim through the Graduate School’s comprehensive section on Funding Opportunities, which includes details on research & travel grant funds.
 The UofL Student Financial Aid Office can provide general advice on aid.

 University of the Cumberlands